A picture’s worth a thousand words.

 The dog is happy.
 I made a potato soup in the crock pot that turned out well so he’s prowling around the house from the smells.
 He’s a funny little black labrador that watches me make my coffee every morning and, even though you’re not supposed to give your dog coffee, he will get upset if I don’t give him a treat when it’s that time, so, every time I go to make a latte I give him a single coffee bean.
 He loves ’em.
 He follows me around the kitchen whenever I’m in it to help, even though there’s nothing he can really do to help with anything.
 Luigi is a good boy.

 Nothing on the job front, yet.
 Something will open up.
-The publications related to Tetsuo may help but I really am not in the business of selling myself.
+The publications related to Tetsuo may help but I really am not well wired for the business of selling myself.

 I have some ideas to try out, though.
 Every little bit helps — we’re in the largest jobs crunch the IT industry has ever faced, and companies are offloading employees by the 10s of thousands a month, so, every gig is flooded with applicants as they’re posted.
 Any way to stand out helps.